Something feels like it’s missing.

 - After the event

-In each section, we cover different categories of items.
-For example, in the first section, we cover categories such as “how to choose software/hardware platforms”, “how to communicate with the participants”, “what to consider in registration”, and more.
+In each section, we cover different categories.
+For example, in the first section, we cover how to choose software/hardware platforms, how to communicate with the participants, what to consider in registration, and more.

-In the second section, we include categories such as “during the session streaming”, “how to advocate your sponsors and exhibitors”, and others.
-In the last section, we describe “how to follow up with participants” and more things to consider after the event ends.
+In the second section, we include items about what to do during the session streaming, how to advocate for your sponsors and exhibitors, and more.
+In the final section, we describe how to follow up with participants and other considerations for after the event ends.